 conference.
 Additionally, team member Saoussen Dhib, along with an ITC team from the Netherlands, performed two correction procedures to TRMM-3B42 images using 78 heavy rainy events observed in northern Tunisia from January 2007 to August 2009.
 This work will enable the African Drought Monitor team to evaluate and test the satellite data method they adopt.

 In the coming months, the team will estimate the actual amount of evapotranspiration using the calibrated BBH models for the Joumine and Sejnane basins.
 The team will also calibrate the BBH models for the Abid and Barbara basins and write a tutorial about drought indicators based on Evapotranspiration and soil moisture content using the BBH model.
-Dr. Bargaoui also plans exchange visits with Princeton University and organizing a local workshop on their work.
+Dr. Bargaoui also plans exchange visits with Princeton University and will organize a local workshop on her group's work.